 Free plan | Limited features at no cost | Solopreneurs or very early-stage teams | Outgrown quickly; limited automation and integrations |

-The free WhatsApp Business App is usually enough when a business only needs greeting messages, away messages and light one-to-one handling from a very small team.
-Once multi-user collaboration, CRM sync, advanced automation, broadcast management or performance reporting become revenue-critical, a paid setup becomes the practical choice.
+The free WhatsApp Business App is usually enough when a very small team only needs greeting messages, away messages and light one-to-one handling.
+Once automation, multi-agent collaboration, customer relationship management sync or reporting start affecting revenue, buyers need to model the full post-launch cost, not just the headline subscription.

 How to choose the right WhatsApp automation tool